Cetacean Research in B.C.

 Humpback Whale Population Monitoring

-Researchers from Ocean Wise’s Coastal Ocean Research Institute, NOAA, and SR3 are using hexacopter drones to collect blow samples of humpback whales.
+Researchers from Ocean Wise’s Conservation Division, NOAA, and SR3 used hexacopter drones to collect blow samples of humpback whales.

 Marine Mammal Research Program

-The Marine Mammal Research Program is run by an eleven-person team at the Coastal Ocean Research Institute – an initiative of Ocean Wise, a non-profit conservation organization located in Vancouver, B.C.
-The Research Program consists of a main office in Vancouver, a Conservation Genetics Lab in West Vancouver and a North Coast office in Prince Rupert, B.C.
+The Marine Mammal Research Program is part of the Conservation Division at Ocean Wise, a non-profit conservation organization located in Vancouver, B.C.
+The Research Program consists of a main office in Vancouver, a Conservation Genetics Lab and Pollution Lab in West Vancouver, a North Coast office in Prince Rupert, B.C, and most recently, an office in Victoria, B.C.
 Since the mid-1980s, the Marine Mammal Research Program has conducted conservation-oriented research on killer whales, belugas and other marine mammals.
 The Program’s particular strengths are in cetacean distribution and abundance, acoustic behaviour, population genetics and, most recently, photogrammetric monitoring of health and condition.
 Much of this research is funded by the Wild Killer Whale Adoption Program, which raises funds through symbolic adoptions of B.C.’s killer whales.

 The Marine Mammal Research Program is also the home of the B.C.
 Cetacean Sightings Network, one of Canada’s longest and most successful citizen science programs.
 Since 1999, this program has collected opportunistic sightings of whales, dolphins, porpoises and sea turtles from coastal citizens to better inform researchers about the distribution, relative abundance and habitat use of these threatened and endangered species.